 The cost of vaccinations is minor compared to the expense of treating easily preventable disease.
-Vaccinations are a good investment since veterinarian care for affected horses can extend into the thousands of dollars and go on for years.
+Vaccinations are an excellent investment since veterinarian care for sick horses can extend into the thousands of dollars and go on for years.

 A foal’s first-year immunizations begin as a series of two to three injections (depending on the product), followed by boosters once or twice a year.
 Foal vaccination timing is based on maternal antibody interference.

-If a mare was vaccinated late in pregnancy, the foal’s vaccinations should begin later than if the mare was not vaccinated late in pregnancy.
-If you don’t know the mare’s vaccination status, you must assume she was both vaccinated and unvaccinated.
+If a mare was vaccinated late in pregnancy, the foal’s vaccinations should begin later than if the mare was vaccinated early in pregnancy.
+If you don’t know the mare’s vaccination status, you could assume she was both vaccinated and unvaccinated.

 Most diseases for which key vaccines exist are relatively uncommon, except for tetanus.
 The risk of tetanus is very high and 90% of unvaccinated horses who contract tetanus don’t survive.

-Tetanus is almost always fatal, so this is one vaccine you do not want to miss (for yourself too!)
+Tetanus is almost always fatal, so this is one vaccine you do not want to miss.

-The incubation period is 7-21 days.
-The wound is usually already healed by the time symptoms start to show.
+The incubation period is 7-21 days, and the wound has often already healed by the time symptoms show.

 Vaccination against the disease is very effective and is strongly recommended.

-When using separate vaccines, the tetanus vaccination schedule is as follows:
+When using separate vaccines, the tetanus vaccination schedule is:

 • Primary course two injections 4-6 weeks apart